 Martin has been the Lead Organizer working with VOICE since 2004.
 Martin is also a consulting organizer with the Washington Interfaith Network (WIN), the Metro IAF affiliate in Washington, DC.
 Martin is a senior staff person with Metro IAF and supervisors their affiliates in North Carolina.
 Martin has expertise in affordable housing and real-estate development, community finance, and earned-income strategies for organizing.
 He was instrumental in the creation of the Opportunity Finance Network.
 Martin has organized with the Industrial Areas Foundation for 20+ years in Philadelphia, PA, Wilmington, DE, Washington, DC, and Northern Virginia.

-Hays provides strategy and organizing leadership as the Deputy Director for the Partnership for Working Families.
-He directed the Transforming Trash campaign, and convenes the Partnership’s program to shape the Future of Work.
+Until recently, Hays worked as the Deputy Director for the Partnership for Working Families.
+He provided strategy and organizing leadership for the Transforming Trash campaign and convened the Partnership’s program to shape the Future of Work.
 Before joining the Partnership, Hays led a groundbreaking campaign to create good airport jobs at LAX.
 He has 15 years of experience in labor, political, community, and environmental justice organizing, with a particular emphasis on connecting grassroots leadership development with policy advocacy.
 Hays helps advise CPA on our waste strategy, helping us increase the positive social, environmental, and community impacts of our work.

 Rosemary Mahoney is the former CEO of CoMetrics.
 Prior to joining CoMetrics, Rosemary worked as a consultant on international cooperative development projects and cooperative business development projects in the United States.
 She was a founding partner of MainStreet Cooperative Group, LLC., director of New Venture Development for Cooperative Solutions, LLC., executive director of Cooperative Development Services (CDS) and Regional Director for Volunteers in Overseas Cooperative Assistance in the Czech Republic, Slovakia and Hungary.
 At present, Rosemary serves on the boards of directors of the National Cooperative Business Association, National Cooperative Grocers Association, National Cooperative Grocers Association Development Cooperative, Thanexus, Inc., dotCooperative LLC, The Cooperative Foundation and NCB Capital Impact.
 Rosemary formerly served on the boards of directors of NCB (formerly known as the National Cooperative Bank), Cooperative Development Institute and CooperationWorks.